Debugging and testing

 in Tact code (or emitted for short):

-To parse the second emitted message, we could manually use a bunch of .loadSomething()
+To parse the second emitted message, we could manually use several .loadSomething()

-functions, but that’s way too brittle — if the fields of the Ballroom
+functions, but that’s overly brittle — if the fields of the Ballroom

-Struct even change, you’d need to start all over.
-That could really backfire when you have a lot of tests written in that manner.
+Struct ever change, you’d need to start all over.
+That could significantly backfire when you have numerous tests written in that manner.

-Fortunately, Tact compiler auto-generates TypeScript bindings (or wrappers) for the contracts, and it’s really easy to re-use them in your test suite.
-Not only they have a wrapper of the contract you’re testing, but they also export a bunch of helper functions to store or load Structs and Messages defined in the contract.
-The latter will be named just like the Structs and Messages are, but with the load
+Fortunately, the Tact compiler auto-generates TypeScript bindings (or wrappers) for contracts, making it easy to reuse them in your test suite.
+Not only do they provide wrappers for the contract you’re testing, but they also export helper functions to store or load Structs and Messages defined in the contract.
+These helper functions have names similar to their corresponding Structs and Messages, prefixed with load

 into the Ballroom